MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-with-username-password.md

 To sign up user using username (email address) and password, we need to verify the email through email one-time passcode (OTP).

-We will use the `signUp(username:password:delegate)` method, which will respond asynchronously by calling one of the methods on the passed delegate object which must implement the `SignUpStartDelegate` protocol.
+We use the `signUp(username:password:delegate)` method, which responds asynchronously by calling one of the methods on the passed delegate object, which must implement the `SignUpStartDelegate` protocol.

 1. In the `signUp(username:password:delegate)` method, we pass in the email address that the user supplied us with, their password, and pass `self` for the delegate: